lineality/Online_Voting_Using_One_Time_Pads/README.md

 Rule/Assumption 2: Problems must be solved in-person with the voter present and with that voter's proof of identification in the same way that the person would register to vote (and/or cast their vote in an in-person election).

-Rule/Assumption 3: Empirical and hypothetical tests and security checks should be done to demonstrate how this (or any) voting system measurably succeeds or measurably fails to work.
+Rule/Assumption 3: Empirical tests, hypothetical tests, and security checks should be done to demonstrate how this (or any) voting system measurably succeeds or measurably fails to work.

 Rule/Assumption 4: Voting issues must be definable and defined in measurable and testable ways.
 E.g. If this system does work, disinformation will be used to prevent it from working.